We traditionally do life casting for film productions that are in need of custom FX.

 With a life size copy of any part of an actor’s anatomy, FX artists can make custom prosthetics, accessories and severed limbs that are shaped exactly to the actors body.

-Recently we’re receiving more and more inquiries from cosplayers and individual costume makers to get life casts done.
-Therefore we are now offering this as a service to anyone who wishes to get their head (or other body part) cast.
+Recently we’re receiving more and more inquiries from cosplayers, LARP-ers and aspiring make-up artists to get life casts done.
+Therefore we are now offering this as a service to anyone who wishes to get their face or head cast.

 Life cast pricing

-The price for a head cast varies between $300 and $600 depending on various things, like the materials used, the size of the area covered and whether or not a bald cap is needed.
+The price for a ‘face only’ cast starts at $250 CAD, and can go up to max $800 for a bust.
+The actual price depends on various things, like the selected materials and whether or not a bald cap is needed.

 Give us a shout, and we’ll help you pick the right materials for your needs, and send you a personal quote.

 For best results we recommend using silicone for the mold.
 Silicone is more comfortable for you as a model, and gives the nicest mold with high detail (and without sagging).
 You’ll get a durable, reusable mold, so you can create multiple positives if you wish.